-Ask for an information leaflet called Consumer Medicine Information (CMI) for each of your medications.
+Ask for an information leaflet called Consumer Medicine Information (CMI) for each medication you are prescribed.
 This leaflet includes detailed information on a medicine in plain English, including usage, side effects and precautions.
-A CMI is available at your pharmacist or from your pharmaceutical company and may be provided by your doctor: In some cases it is tucked inside the medication packaging.
+A CMI is available at your pharmacist or from your pharmaceutical company and may be provided by your doctor: In some cases it is tucked inside medication packaging.

 Tools and Tips * Translated resources * Medicine Line search for medicine by name

 Don’t use out of date medications

 Medications past their use by date are less effective or even harmful.
 You can take these medications to a pharmacist or local hospital pharmacy for safe disposal.
 Never throw them in a rubbish bin.

 Tell health professionals if you have kidney disease